HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-22-hhs-comms-site.md

 ## Decision Outcome <!-- REQUIRED -->

-Use **GitBook** to create and manage content publishing the site via **“private” link**.
-The link to this site will be added to the HHS intranet so that HHS staff can find it.
+Use **GitBook** to create and manage content publishing to the site via **“private” link**.
+The link to this site will be added to the HHS intranet and/or OG Resource Center so that HHS staff can find it.

 In parallel we'll actively work on developing a **visitor authentication option** to restrict access to the site in the long-term.
 Once this visitor authentication option is built and undergoes security review and approval, we'll change the publishing strategy for GitBook from "private" link to visitor authentication.